-The eggshell packs calcium and other nutrients that plants need for a healthier growth.
+The eggshell packs calcium and other nutrients that plants need for healthier growth.

 Here are some of the ways you can use the eggshells in improving your soil

-Use the eggshells as fertilizers: You can use the eggshells to add calcium in your compost manure.
+Use the eggshells as fertilizers: You can use the eggshells to add calcium to your manure soils.

 You do not have to worry about grinding or sterilizing them since they decompose very fast.

 Another way of using the eggshells as fertilizer is using them directly into the bottoms of the planting holes.
-Distribute the shells on your garden during the winter and incorporate them by tilling.
+Distribute the shells in your garden during the winter and incorporate them by tilling.

 During the summer, the eggshell will have already decomposed and released the necessary nutrients.

-The sharp edges will deter the slugs and snails by abrading their bellies and sensitive feet of other land mollusk.
+The sharp edges will deter the slugs and snails by abrading their bellies and the sensitive feet of another land mollusk.